 Kingdom of Kongo was a royal state founded in 1390 by the kongo speaking people.
 It stretched from western Congo DRC, Congo Brazzaville, south Gabon and north Angola.
 Its capital was at Mbanza Kongo which is a UNESCO world heritage site today located in northern Angola after the drawing of colonial boundaries that are used today.
 The Kingdom was ruled by a king or ruler called Mwene-Kongo meaning ruler of Kongo but the Portuguese colonialists couldn’t pronounce the name so it famously became Manikongo.
 Its last famous monarchs was Manikongo (King) Dom Antonio III (died 1957) his wife later Queen (Dona) Isabela de Gama (died 1990s)

 Mbunda Kingdom is a precolonial kingdom that was formed in the 1700s by the Mbunda people of central africa.
-It was ruled by a king who held the title Mwene Ngoma meaning Owner of the royal drum.
+It was ruled by a king who held the title Mwene Ngoma meaning Owner of the royal drum or Mwene wa Chiundi.
 Ngoma or royal drum was the symbol of royal power in most central and east african royal kingdoms.
 Mbunda Kingdom has survived and is located in present day Angola.
 Late HM King (Mwene) Mbandu III Mbandu Lifuti of Mbunda kingdom of Angola was King for 13 Years from 2008 until his death in 2021 June aged 71.
+In October 2022, the successor was crowned the 24th King Mbandu IV João Pedro Mussole.
+He ruled for 67 days before passing away in December 2022.

 Photos : Vera Angola, kinga kyungu, Wikipedia,

 Ndongo kingdom was formed by the Mbundu people before the 16th century.
 It is said according to hitorical reords that it was avassal state of the larger Kongo kingdom.
 Ndongo Kingdom was ruled by a King or monarch called Ngola.
 This title Ngola is highly credited as being the origin of the name Angola.
 Among their various monarchs is the famous Queen Nzinga/Njinga who reigned from 1624 to 1663.
 Though we have new nations today as a result of colonialism, the kingdom and its royal leadership has survived.
-The current Ngola or King is King Buba Nvula Dala Mana Cabombo who is the 43rd or 45th King.
-He has been on the throne for over 50 years old and is 99 years old.
+The late Ngola or King is King Buba Nvula Dala Mana Cabombo who is the 44th King.
+He was been on the throne for 30 years until his death in 2023 aged 101 years

 Bailundo / Mbalundu Kingdom

 This kingdom has existed since the 15th century and is described as the most powerful and largest among the Mbundu people.
 It is ruled by a king or monarch called a oSoma y’olosoma which means king of chiefs.
 It’s most recent king was Ekuikui V Armindo Francisco Kalupeteka.
 He was king from 2012 until 2021 when he was dethroned after he was given a sentence of six years for co authorship of murder.
-The current King is Joao Kawengo Kasanji whose reign name is Tchingala Tchangungu Vangalule Mbulu.
+The current King is Isaac Francisco Lucas Somaquesenje, Tchongolola Tchongonga.
+He is the first direct grandson of the late King Augustus Katchitiopololo, Ekuikui IV

 Photos ; courtesy